NVIDIA/cutlass/README.md

 In addition to GEMMs, CUTLASS implements high-performance convolution via the implicit GEMM algorithm.
 Implicit GEMM is the formulation of a convolution operation as a GEMM thereby taking advantage of CUTLASS's modular GEMM pipeline.
 This allows CUTLASS to build convolutions by reusing highly-optimized GEMM components.

-# What's New in CUTLASS 3.3
+# What's New in CUTLASS 3.4

-CUTLASS 3.3.0 is an update to CUTLASS adding:
+CUTLASS 3.4.0 is an update to CUTLASS adding:

-- New [Mixed-input Hopper GEMMs](/examples/55_hopper_mixed_dtype_gemm) support covering 16-bit x 8-bit input types with optimal performance.
+- Improved [Mixed-input Hopper GEMMs](/examples/55_hopper_mixed_dtype_gemm) supporting {16-bit, 8-bit} x {8-bit, 4-bit} input types with fast numerical converters and group scaling factors tuned for optimal performance on Hopper H100.
-- New [Mixed-input Ampere GEMMs](https://github.com/NVIDIA/cutlass/pull/1084) with support for canonical layouts (TN).
-The implementation supports upcast on operandB {fp16, bf16} x {s8, u8} and upcast on operandA {s8, u8} x {fp16, bf16}.
-They also include fast numeric conversion recipes and warp level shuffles to achieve optimal performance.
-- New [Copy Async based Hopper GEMMs](/test/unit/gemm/device/sm90_gemm_bf16_bf16_bf16_alignx_tensor_op_f32_warpspecialized_cooperative.cu) - which support lower than 16B aligned input tensors (across s8/fp8/fp16/bf16/tf32 types) with optimal performance.
-As a part of this, new kernel schedules, and Copy Ops [SM80\_CP\_ASYNC\_CACHE\_\*](/include/cute/arch/copy_sm80.hpp) were also added.
-- EVT Support for RELU with Aux bitmap tensor store (used in dRELU).
-See [SM90 EVT fusions](/include/cutlass/epilogue/fusion/sm90_visitor_compute_tma_warpspecialized.hpp) for details.
-- Various subbyte enhancements like tagged device ptrs, support for vectorized copy, various operators to treat subbyte iterators as pointers, and full-fledged CuTe Tensor support.
-- Support for Clang as a host compiler.
-- Support for void-C kernels and SM80 mixed-input GEMMs in the CUTLASS Python interface
+- Beta release of [Pointer-Array Batched GEMMs](/examples/56_hopper_ptr_array_batched_gemm) utilizing TMA and Hopper H100 tensor cores now available.
+(Requires CUDA 12.3 or above)
+- Beta release of [Group-GEMM](/examples/57_hopper_grouped_gemm) - commonly used in optimization of Mixture-Of-Expert models, is now available on Hopper GPUs taking advantage of TMA and Hopper H100 tensor cores.
+(Requires CUDA 12.3 or above)
+- Impovements to NamedBarriers including details of [ReservedNamedBarriers](/include/cutlass/arch/barrier.h) used within the CUTLASS library.

 Minimum requirements: